How to Hire an Engineer for 40 Year Recertification Inspection

 - Do you possess Errors and Omissions insurance?
 (Remember that a well-established firm will always carry such insurance to protect you and themselves as well)

 - What are your charges for the inspection?
-Can you provide detailed information on it?
-Also, do you offer a second or third visit once you finish the initial assessment?
+Can you provide detailed information?
+Also, do you offer a second or third visit after the initial assessment?

-- What are the terms of payment?
+- What are the payment terms?
 Can I pay you once the inspection is finished, or is there an upfront payment percentage?

 - State the time frame for this inspection.
 (You don’t want to hire someone who takes twice or thrice the time of a regular 40-year inspection)